puppetlabs/puppet-docs/source/pe/3.0/maintain_console-db.markdown

 This task, `rake db:raw:optimize[mode]`,  runs in three modes:

   * `reindex` mode will run the REINDEX DATABASE command on the console database.
-  * `vacuum` model will run the VACUUM FULL command on the console database.
+  * `vacuum` mode will run the VACUUM FULL command on the console database.
     * Please note that this requires free space roughly equivalent to the current size of the database on disk.
   * `reindex+vacuum` will run both of the above commands on the console database.
 This is also the default mode if no mode is specified.